Red paint on walls, wood, or other surfaces is a kind of bold color that can be hard to cover if you want to paint over them.

-Instead I prefer to tint the primer to match with the paint that is already there.
+Instead, I prefer to tint the primer to match the paint that is already there.

 But if you really want to change the color of the dark red wall to something lighter you will need a special primer to prep the surface first.